Bathers at Asnières: Preparatory works and influences

 Although a receptive and conscientious student at the revered École, Seurat had been open to ideas from some more esoteric sources too.
-In 1879, with his friend, fellow École student, and future portrait-subject Edmond Aman-Jean, Seurat attended the fourth exhibition of paintings from the then very unrevered Impressionist painters, where they duly received an “unexpected and profound shock”.
-And although Seurat had already seen modern aesthetic theories summarised in Blanc’s Grammaire, he sought out the original texts from the theoreticians themselves, such those of David Sutter, the chemist Michel Eugène Chevreul, and the physicist Ogden Rood, whose Modern Chromatics was written while Seurat was at the École, and which the artist read as soon as it was translated into French in 1881.
+In 1879, with his friend, fellow École student and future portrait-subject Edmond Aman-Jean, Seurat attended the fourth exhibition of paintings from the then very disliked Impressionist painters, where they received an “unexpected and profound shock”.
+Although Seurat had already seen modern aesthetic theories summarised in Blanc’s Grammaire, he sought out the original texts from the theoreticians themselves, such those of David Sutter, the chemist Michel Eugène Chevreul, and the physicist Ogden Rood, whose Modern Chromatics was written while Seurat was at the École, and which the artist read as soon as it was translated into French in 1881.
 Having immersed himself in these authors’ works, Seurat borrowed heavily from their modern theories about colours and the way humans perceive them.
-These influences allowed Seurat to emerge from the venerable disciplines of the École to fashion his own distinctly modern method of using tone and colour.
+These influences allowed Seurat to emerge from the disciplines of the École to fashion his own distinctly modern method of using tone and colour.

 One of the recurrent themes of these painstakingly detailed new theories was the idea that humans may not perceive colours in isolation but rather, that one colour may be seen to interfere with another colour neighbouring it.
 In this way, colour perception was explained as a complex, interpretive process, rather than a static and simple record of visual data.
 Seurat’s response to the theories in these writings is widely evident in the Bathers, most obviously in such areas as those of the torso and legs of the man seated centre-left on the persimmon-orange cushion, and of the central figure as his back contrasts with light blue water and his arm contrasts with water of a darker hue.